fuloid/simple-iot-server/README.md

 This readme only provides some explanation for the codebase that might be uncompleted.
 Please review the source code carefully to fully understand the architecture and functionality before making any modifications.

 ### ⚠️ Also note that this is not Production ready!
 This server are only intended for testing and development.
-I did not recommend to use this for production, as this may still contains bug and vulnerability hidden in the code.
+I do not recommend to use this for production, as this may still contains bug and vulnerability hidden in the code.

 [![Deploy on Railway](https://railway.app/button.svg)](https://railway.com/template/3Jbbxj?referralCode=4iJO-9)